tc39/notes/es8/2017-11/nov-29.md

 MM: How does super property access in initializers work when the super constructor is called from a different place?

-KGS: The superclass is thunked--references to this, super, etc are lexical, not based on where super() is called.
+KG: The superclass is thunked--references to this, super, etc are lexical, not based on where super() is called.

 RBN: Is it worth changing the spec to support a prototype chain walk for private names so they behave similar to ordinary properties?
 Then we just have to solve one issue - if static fields need initialisers or something else.

-KGS: The current spec is heavily based around lexical scope.
+KG: The current spec is heavily based around lexical scope.
 I'm not sure how it'd work with this.

 RBN: I can raise the issue again on GitHub

 DE: The basic idea is the design goal for private fields is they should be unobservable from the meta object protocol - we cannot have things intercept this.
 If we start looking up the prototype chain we call things that are interceptable.

-KMR: For class you could walk up the home object chain and verify the class matches the one you're looking it up from.
+KM: For class you could walk up the home object chain and verify the class matches the one you're looking it up from.
 You walk until you find ones that match.
 When you do `class extends somethingelse` you have an invisible side prototype chain.

 DE: No the method has a home object which is the current class.

-KMR: The super chain?
+KM: The super chain?

 DE: There's no separate super chain; it's just the __proto__ chain of the home object.
 For static methods and fields, this is the constructor and its prototype chain; for instance methods and fields, it's the prototype chain of the prototype object.
 We can't make a parallel "super chain" because if you mutate the prototype chain it should be reflected.